Is this the Breed for you?

 Doing too much impact activity at a young age will cause serious issues later in life, or even at a young age as hip dysplasia and other orthopaedic conditions are rising in puppies!

-Remember the puppy rule for every month increase activity by 5 minutes!
+Remember the general puppy rule for every month increase activity by 5 minutes!

 For example an 8 week old puppy only needs 10 minutes physical activity* a day a 6 month old only needs 30 minutes a day of physical activity*!!